The Southern Resident Killer Whales are spiraling toward extinction

 • After nearly a decade on the endangered species list, these killer whales are not recovering.
 There were 88 whales when listed in 2005; today there are just 75.

-• Since being listed as endangered, 37 Southern Resident Killer Whales (Orcinus orca) have died, while only 21 have been born and survived.
-This is nearly a two to one death ratio.
+• Since being listed as endangered, 49 Southern Resident Killer Whales (Orcinus orca) have died, while only 24 have been born and survived.
+This is a two to one death ratio and spells extinction, without significant prey recovery.

 • There is insufficient year round Chinook salmon to sustain the Southern Resident orcas.
 The whales are dying due to cumulative pressures tied to lack of prey.